 Upon completion of the Program, students will be prepared to utilize biomarker research and bioinformatics techniques, and be able to interact with specialists in a range of biomedical sub-disciplines.

-The curriculum consists of four, 3-credit courses, for a total of 12 credits (listed below) that can be taken over 1-4 years: (BPG – Bioinformatics and Proteomics/Genomics).
-The following shows the one-year completion schedule.
+The curriculum consists of three, 3-credit courses, for a total of 9 credits (listed below) that can be taken over 1-4 years: (BPG – Bioinformatics and Proteomics/Genomics).
+The following shows the available courses.
+The choice of which three courses to take should be made in consultation with the Program Director.

 BMSP 6340 Current Problems & Research Approaches or equivalent course approved by the BRIM/BPG Program, is required for admission into the Bioinformatics & Biomarkers Certificate Program.